Anaa

 The Adoptive Parents

-Anaa has been kindly adopted by Franziska & Mario Baum, by Chris & Esther, by Thorsten, by Femke, Kilian, Viktor, Erato, Thijs & West, by Julien, by Maria & Mike, by Christine, by Sibylle Glueck-Foissner and by Karin & Reinhard.
+Anaa has been kindly adopted by Franziska & Mario Baum, by Chris & Esther, by Thorsten, by Femke, Kilian, Viktor, Erato, Thijs & West, by Julien, by Maria & Mike, by Christine, by Sibylle Glueck-Foissner, by Karin & Reinhard and by Sea Change for Spinneys Abu Dhabi.

 Anaa’s Story